Amadoflimd/ResMod/README.md

 # ResMod

 ResMod is a lightweight REST/HTTP client inspired by Postman that runs locally as a Node.js application and it's designed for you Run Locally.
 It can work on cloud but you need to add your own security Like (Javascript Sanitize, Stress Testing and more).
 It provides a single-page web interface for building requests, sending them through a local proxy, and viewing responses clearly.
-Perfect for locally and private working on endpoints and sensitive information.
+It works perfect for locally and private working on endpoints and sensitive information.

 Repository: https://github.com/Amadoflimd/ResMod.git